About Dr. Bellard

 - Diplomate, American Board of Emergency Medicine

-In addition to PRP, Dr. Bellard is excited to provide new cutting-edge technology treatment options in the form of a minimally invasive procedure to help soft tissue injuries called percutaneous tenotomy.
+In addition to regenerative medicine, Dr. Bellard provides new cutting-edge technology treatment options in the form of a minimally invasive procedure to help soft tissue injuries called percutaneous tenotomy.
 Combined with skillful ultrasound techniques, Dr. Bellard is able to use percutaneous tenotomy to help rid patients of the pain caused by various tendinopathies (ie. Tennis elbow, golfer’s elbow, Achilles tendinitis, patellar tendinitis, calcific tendinitis, etc.) (see link below).
-Percutaneous tenotomy helps patients and athletes quickly return to their previous level of function, while at the same time eliminating their pain by precisely targeting and gently removing damaged tissue, and all without the issues associated with surgery.
-Dr. Bellard is one of only a few sports medicine physicians in the North Texas area that provides this treatment option for his patients.
+Percutaneous tenotomy helps patients and athletes quickly return to their previous level of function, while at the same time eliminating their pain by precisely targeting and gently removing damaged tissue, and all without the risks recovery of typical surgery.
+Dr. Bellard is one of only a few sports medicine physicians in the North Texas area that provides this non-surgical treatment option for his patients.

-Outside of the office, Dr. Bellard has a passion for physical fitness.
+Outside of the office, Dr. Bellard has a passion for physical fitness, writing, and public speaking.
+He serves as a regular guest speaker on ESPN radio.
 He enjoys weightlifting and playing basketball to maintain a healthy lifestyle.
-He was featured discussing physical fitness and Sports Medicine at http://www.pod-exercise.com/our-workout.
-In addition to staying physically fit, Dr. Bellard loves spending time with his wife and children.
+In addition to staying physically fit, Dr. Bellard loves spending time with his wife and three children.